Embodying Earth

 Participants will explore the current landscape of the climate crisis, with a particular focus on root causes and leverage points for change.
 They will develop critical thinking, complexity and systems awareness, and perspective skills.

-Deep Dive into Regenerative Leadership
+A Deep Dive into Regeneration

 Being